segmentio/segment-docs/src/connections/functions/source-functions/index.md

 > info ""
 > **Tip:** Get started easily by referencing the templates available in the UI or in this open-sourced [Functions Library](https://github.com/segmentio/functions-library) - you're welcome to contribute too!

-When you click **Build** button, a JavaScript code editor opens so you can configure your source logic to transform a webhook payload into events or objects to be sent downstream.
+When you click the **Build** button, a JavaScript code editor opens, allowing you to configure your source logic that transforms a webhook payload into events or objects to be sent downstream.

 ![Functions Editor](images/editor.png)